WoodleyBrew/UncBuild-PPlus/README.md

 # For those who want to play the old Dolphin for the new P+ updates.
+Click here to download: https://github.com/WoodleyBrew/UNCBUILD-PPLUS/releases/tag/UNC3.1.5

-# Make sure you hit NO when it asks you to update.
-Otherwise this is exactly like the old Dolphin.
-Enjoy!
+### This is the 3.1.2 version of Ishii Dolphin with a few icon tweaks to distinquish it, included in the base download is the latest P+ version.
+If you wish to play this on other reigonal builds (ILPM, SG, ZuBat, etc.) there are download's in the releases tab!